red/docs/reactivity.md

 **Description**

-Checks if an object's field is a reactive source.
-If it is true, then the first reaction found where that object's field is present will be returned, otherwise `none` is returned.
+`react?` checks if an object's field is a reactive source.
+If it is, the first reaction found where that object's field is present will be returned, otherwise `none` is returned.

 ## clear-reactions